Moral and Ethical Obligation

 It turns out that an individual by the name of Bruce Murray was tasked with building the framework – which is loosely based on .NET MVC Framework using C# (C Sharp) as the server-side scripting language.
 This individual had no business building a framework for any kind of web application – and in particular – one that was going to handle multi-billion dollar contracts – considering that he had no formal training in the realm of software engineering – and literally “learned as he went” as described by sales executive, Thomas Graham.

 What made matters even more dumbfounding is Bruce’s superiority complex.
 It is no wonder that my predecessor – a gentleman referred to as Tony – was driven out of the position.
-While I was attempting to fix some deep-rooted problems relating to sessions – Bruce asked me why I wasn’t using the function he built to generate a URL.
-When I replied that I didn’t need his function to build a URL – and preferred to use my own logic – he decided to completely ignore me.
+While I was attempting to fix some deep-rooted problems relating to sessions – Bruce asked me why I wasn’t using the function he built to generate URLs.
+When I replied that his function was failing and that I didn’t need his function to build a URL; preferring to use my own logic – he decided to completely ignore me.
 To my bewilderment – even after making Mason Beninger intimately familiar with the situation – he completely blew it off like it didn’t matter.
-Of-course, Bruce is Mason’s friend, so that explains it.
+Of course, Bruce is Mason’s friend, so that explains it.
+You can imagine how awkward it felt knowing Mason was discussing this with Bruce over dinner at “the house” where he apparently lived at one point and continues to frequent on a social basis.

 Let me recap that!!!
-Mason Beninger – after being shown beyond a doubt that his buddy Bruce Murray was playing games that was costing the company and ultimately YOU – THE INVESTORS lots of money all for the sake of stroking Bruce Murray’s ego.
+Mason Beninger took NO ACTION WHAT-SO-EVER after being shown beyond a doubt that his buddy Bruce Murray was playing games that were costing the company and ultimately THE INVESTORS lots of money all for the sake of stroking Bruce Murray’s ego.

-Kevin – like the two Indian nationals that are working for nGap – and whose H1-B visas are being sponsored by nGap (that means YOU) are all right out of college with not even a couple of years of experience put togther – and you’re paying for them to putz around while they learn to write software – meanwhile violating immigration laws bringing more liability onto the company – and YOUR investment!
+Kevin – like the two Indian nationals that are working for nGap – and whose H1-B visas are being sponsored by nGap and their investors are all right out of college with not even a couple of years of experience put together – they got paid to putz around while they learned to write software.

 Indian Nationals Displace US Worker

 Their names are Vihar Patel and Deepty Sharma.
-For some queer reason, nGap has decided to sponsor these Indian nationals as they went through school and attempt to integrate into the United States.
-When Vihar Patel overheard me calling the DFEH about me not getting my probationary pay raise (which I explain later) – he called Deepty for a meeting – and while I was at lunch – they conspired to get me fired.
-I learned all of this from the IT guy at the time.
+For an unknown reason, nGap has decided to sponsor these Indian nationals as they went through school and attempted to integrate into the United States.
+When Vihar Patel overheard me calling the DFEH about me not getting my probationary pay raise and the continued harassment from Kevin – he called Deepty for a meeting – I noticed them huddled together walking outside in a hurried and worried state as I lft for lunch.
+While I was at lunch, I was advised by the IT guy that my access was being cut off – Vihar and Deepty conspired to get me fired.
 Mark Beninger actually got everyone into the conference room and instructed all the employees to write disparaging statements about me.

 There was an occasion when I was asked for help by Ryan Gonzalez, yet another friend of the Beninger family, he needed me to help him traverse a multidimensional data array in JSON format.
-Apparently he asked Deepty for help and was not able to help Ryan, this is the current “Senior Software Developer” at nGap, who couldn’t decipher an array, and told Ryan to not ask me for help.
-Why on Earth would someone try and prevent another from obtaining the information they need to succeed?
-Turns out that Deepty is a jealous and vindictive individual and couldn’t bear to be made to look like she’s unqualified for the role she is in.
+Apparently, he asked Deepty for help and she was not able to figure it out either, this is the current “Senior Software Developer” at nGap, who can’t decipher an array.
+She told Ryan to not ask me for help.
+Draw your own conclusions about Deepty’s professional integrity and moral deficits.

-I n the first week I was there, I noticed Vihar struggling with a problem he’d been tasked to fix, where text was being displayed outside the bounds or the element that was to contain it.
-He was literally trying to programmatically resize the string of characters based on it’s size, I guess, in relation to the container, in the server.
-Being that this is a web application, there’s an entire layer in the development stack thats called the presentation layer, which with very minimal code, could resolve the issue without adding any complex algorithms to resize the text string.
+During my first week, I noticed Vihar struggling with a problem he’d been tasked to fix, where text was being displayed outside the bounds of the element that was to contain it.
+He was literally trying to programmatically resize the string of characters based on its size, I guess, in relation to the container, in the server.
+Being that this is a web application, there’s an entire layer in the development stack that’s called the presentation layer, which with very minimal code, could resolve the issue without adding any complex programmatic algorithms to resize and/or truncate the text string.
 By simply applying a single styling property to the container element, I showed Vihar how he could leverage the presentation layer to achieve his goal.

 Accounting and Finance?